invisibleXML/ixml/misc/pragmas.md

 * immediately before the full stop of a rule; these pragmas apply to the rule.

-Two locations are allowed for pragmas applying to rule in order to allow them to appear either first or last; this is essentially a rhetorical choice, as it can make a large difference to readability.
+Two locations are allowed for pragmas applying to rules, in order to allow them to appear either first or last.
+This is essentially a rhetorical choice, but an important one as it can make a large difference to readability.

 #### Marks on pragmas